Polarization modes of gravitational waves in generalized Proca theory: Background equations and linear perturbation equations

 On the other hand, we always have $\mathring{G}_{2}=0$ for the background solution (\ref{background}).
 In addition, since $G_{4}(X) \neq 0$, Eq. (\ref{tensor perturbations equation A=0}) can be further written as

 Here, $G_{ab}$ is the Einstein tensor, and the notation ``$(1)$" above the letter $G$ means that only the first-order term of the perturbations is taken here.
 It can be seen that under linear approximation, Eq. (\ref{R=0}) is no different from Einstein's field equation.
 Therefore, just like general relativity, there are only two tensor modes ($+$ and $\times$) propagating at the speed of light for the case of $A=0$.
+It should be pointed out that this does not mean that, when $A=0$, general Proca theory will return to general relativity.
+When we consider not only linear-order but also the full nonlinear field equation, we will find that the field equations of generalized Proca theory contain higher-order terms of vector field perturbations.

 One may ask whether another linear perturbation equation (\ref{vector perturbations equation}) further constrains the tensor mode gravitational waves.
 The answer is no. Note that only the transverse traceless part $h^{TT}_{ij}$ of the metric perturbation $h_{ab}$ contributes to the tensor mode gravitational waves, and Eq. (\ref{vector perturbations equation}) is a vector type equation with a single index.
 We can know that this equation does not constrain the value of $h^{TT}_{ij}$, and therefore does not constrain the tensor mode gravitational waves.